 - Hypar creates design options based on programmatic constraints

 Effective presentations show workflows where AI handles repetitive tasks (code compliance checking, daylight analysis, structural optimization) while designers focus on aesthetics, user experience, and cultural context.
+This framing resonates better with architect audiences than either AI hype or doom scenarios.

 Maximizing Speaker Impact: Pre-Event Strategy and Follow-Up

-- Morning keynotes (9-10 AM) achieve 15% higher attendance than afternoon slots
+- Morning keynotes achieve higher attendance than afternoon slots

 Pre-event preparation requirements: